ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/activate_pending_members.rst

    activate their account.
 If they have not clicked the link their account will remain as *pending*, which means they won't be able to log-in or utilize member's only aspects of your site.
-You may disable "self-activation" or change it to "admin activation" at:
-   Admin > Members and Groups > Membership Preferences
+You may disable "self-activation" or change it to "admin activation" at :menuselection:`Admin --> Members and Groups --> Membership Preferences`

 #.
 Your site requires Admin activation.
 You may optionally set up your
-   membership system to require that an administrator manually review and activate membership accounts manually at:
-   Admin > Members and Groups > Membership Preferences
+   membership system to require that an administrator manually review and activate membership accounts manually at :menuselection:`Admin --> Members and Groups --> Membership Preferences`

 Activate/Delete Selected Members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~